mchmarny/homebrew-vimp/README.md

-# homebrew-disco
+# homebrew-vimp

-Install vulctl with Homebrew
+Install vimp with Homebrew